zhengMDcode/perturbo-code.github.io/pages/mydoc/mydoc_perturbo.md

 $ mpirun -n 8 perturbo.x -npools 8 -i pert.in > pert.out
 ```

-This task is time-comsuming using one thread and one MPI process on a single core.
+This task is time-consuming using one thread and one MPI process on a single core.
 To speed up the calculations, we run it on multiple cores using hybrid MPI plus openMP parallelization.
 After the calculation has completed, we obtain 3 output files, _'prefix'.cond_, _'prefix'.tdf_, and _'prefix'\_tdf.h5_, similar to the RTA calculation.

 {% include note.html content="For ITA calculations, each MPI process could consume a significnat amount of RAM (memory).
 If RAM of computing nodes is limited, one can set `OMP_NUM_THREADS` to the total number of cores of the computing node, and set the MPI process per node to 1" %}